UPPMAX/UPPMAX-documentation/docs/software/julia.md

 /current-folder-path
 ```

 This will allow you to use Linux commands.
-Notice that the availabilty of these commands depend on the OS, for instance, on Windows it will depend on the [terminal](../software/terminal.md) that you have installed and if it is visible to the Julia installation.
+Notice that the availability of these commands depend on the OS, for instance, on Windows it will depend on the [terminal](../software/terminal.md) that you have installed and if it is visible to the Julia installation.

 !!! info